Choosing the right paraglider class

 | Do you have years of experience and want to fly competitions? | EN-D / CCC |

-If you are unsure, it is advisable to take atest flight with different gliders to find the right model.
+If you are unsure, we recommend taking a test flight with different paragliders to find the right model.

 Tips for making the right choice:

-✅ Get advice from aspecialist dealer or flight instructor
+✅ Seek advice from a specialist dealer or flight instructor

 ✅ Test different models and classes

-✅ Choose a glider that suits your current skill level
+✅ Choose a paraglider that suits your current skill level

-Now in theonline store find the perfect paragliding equipment and take off with the right glider! 🪂✨
+Find the perfect paragliding equipment in our online shop now and get started with the right paraglider! 🪂✨